 White Sauce – Bechamel

 Although other mother sauces may appear white because of the lightness of the stock or the flavoring ingredients used, Béchamel sauce is the only true white sauce in French cuisine.
 Any sauce variation made with cream, cheese, or similar dairy products works best when this is the mother sauce used as a base.

 Nutmeg, cloves, and onions make for classic flavors, but don’t be afraid to use a little white pepper, bay leaves, or even some garlic as you create this sauce.
 In return, you’ll have a flavorful sauce, typically thickened with butter and maybe a little flour or starch if needed, perfect for poultry and pasta.

 Bechamel sauce is used in a variety of different dishes.
 It can be used as a white sauce for chicken pot pie, macaroni, cheese, cauliflower, or fish pie.

 It can also be used as a sauce for lasagna, cannelloni, and other pasta dishes.
 Bechamel sauce, such as Mornay sauce, can also be used as a base for cheese sauces.

 - 1/4 tsp pepper

 - In a medium saucepan, melt butter over medium heat.
 Stir in flour and salt, and cook for 1 minute.

-There are quite a few restaurants that serve up some of the best French Mother sauces around.
-Some of my favorites include L’Atelier de Joël Robuchon, The American Express Experience at Per Se, and Eleven Madison Park.
+Quite a few restaurants serve some of the best French Mother sauces.
+My favorites include L’Atelier de Joël Robuchon, The American Express Experience at Per Se, and Eleven Madison Park.
 Each restaurant serves up a unique version of a Mother sauce, and I highly recommend trying out each at least once.